zzzprojects/docs/html-agility-pack.net/pages/documentations/utilities/detect-encoding.md

 ## public Encoding DetectEncoding(TextReader reader)

-Detects the encoding of an HTML text provided on a TextReader.
+Detects the encoding of an HTML text provided in a TextReader.
 DetectEncoding method is a member of **HtmlAgilityPack.HtmlDocument**

 ### Parameters: